mspiez/network-automation-tools/03-Nautobot-devices-onboarding/README.md

 Once completed, you should see two devices available in the Nautobot together with associated mgmt interfaces, ip addresses and prefix:

 ![Onboarding devices](./images/onboarding_devices.png)

+By default onboarding app setups `unknown` device role taken from default settings, but it's very easy to modify this behavior by adding extension that implements custom logic and sets some other device role.
+This is very convenient and dynamic way of setting up device attributes during onboarding.

 ## Conclusion